Python-SIP/sip/test/README.md

 ## Running Unit Tests

-To run the complete suite of tests for the latest ABI version, run:
+To run the complete suite of tests for the default ABI version, run:

     pytest